DHTMLX/gantt-docs/data/api/gantt_inline_editors_multiselect_open_config.md

 inline_editors_multiselect_open
 =============

-@short: defines whether inline editors should be opened after one click on a task when multi-task selection is enabled
+@short: defines whether inline editor should be opened after one click on a task when multi-task selection is enabled

 @type: boolean